twitter/finatra/source/user-guide/build-new-http-server/index.markdown

 ## <a class="anchor" name="server-definition" href="#server-definition">Create a Server definition</a>
 ===============================

 To start, add a dependency on the `com.twitter.finatra:finatra-http_{scala-version}` library.
-We also highly recommend depending on `com.twitter.finatra:finatra-slf4j` and `ch.qos.logback:logback-classic` to choose [Logback](http://logback.qos.ch/) as your [SLF4J](http://www.slf4j.org/manual.html) implementation.
+We also highly recommend depending on `ch.qos.logback:logback-classic` to choose [Logback](http://logback.qos.ch/) as your [SLF4J](http://www.slf4j.org/manual.html) implementation.
 For more information on logging with Finatra see: [Logging](/finatra/user-guide/logging).

 Create a new class that extends [`com.twitter.finatra.http.HttpServer`](https://github.com/twitter/finatra/blob/master/http/src/main/scala/com/twitter/finatra/http/HttpServer.scala):